Efficient ConvBN Blocks for Transfer Learning and Beyond: Introduction

 With the rise of transfer learning~\citep{jiang2022transferability}, practitioners usually start with a pre-trained model, and instability of training from scratch is less of a concern.
 For instance, an object detector typically has one pre-trained backbone to extract features, and a head trained from scratch to predict bounding boxes and categories.
 Therefore, practitioners have started to explore Eval mode for transfer learning, which is more efficient than Train mode.
-Figure~\ref{fig:mmdet_statistics} presents the distribution of the normalization layers used in MMDetection~\citep{chen_mmdetection:_2019}, a popular object detection library.
+Figure~\ref{fig:mmdet_statistics} presents the distribution of the normalization layers used in MMDetection~\citep{chen_mmdetection:_2019}, a popular object detection framework.
 In the context of transfer learning, a majority of detectors (496 out of 634) are trained with ConvBN blocks in Eval mode.
-Interestingly, our findings suggest that Eval mode not only improves computational efficiency but also enhances the final performance over Train mode in certain transfer learning scenarios.
-For example, in Supplementary~\ref{appendix:compare_eval}, training Faster-RCNN~\citep{ren_faster_2015} on COCO~\citep{lin_microsoft_2014} with Eval mode achieves significantly better mAP than Train mode, with either pre-trained ResNet101 backbone or pre-trained HRNet backbone.
+Interestingly, our experiments suggest that Eval mode not only improves computational efficiency but also enhances the final performance over Train mode in certain transfer learning scenarios.
+For example, Appendix~\ref{appendix:compare_train_eval} shows training Faster-RCNN~\citep{ren_faster_2015} on COCO~\citep{lin_microsoft_2014} with Eval mode achieves significantly better mAP than Train mode, with either pre-trained ResNet101 backbone or pre-trained HRNet backbone.

 Since transfer learning of ConvBN blocks in Eval mode has been a common practice, and forward calculation results between Deploy mode and Eval mode are equivalent, it is natural to ask if we can use Deploy mode for more efficient training.
-Unfortunately, direct training in Deploy mode can lead to instability, as demonstrated in Section~\ref{sec:compare_eval_and_deploy}.
+Unfortunately, Section~\ref{sec:compare_eval_and_deploy} shows direct training in Deploy mode can lead to instability, as it is not designed for training.

-In quest of efficient transfer learning from pre-trained models with ConvBN blocks, we theoretically uncover the underlying causes of training instability in Deploy mode and subsequently propose a novel Tune mode.
+In quest of efficient ConvBN blocks for transfer learning with pre-trained models, we theoretically uncover the underlying causes of training instability in Deploy mode and subsequently propose a novel Tune mode.
 It bridges the gap between Eval mode and Deploy mode, preserving functional equivalence with Eval mode in both forward and backward propagation while approaching the computational efficiency of Deploy mode.
-Our extensive experiments across several tasks (object detection and classification), model architectures, and datasets confirm the significant reduction in memory footprint and wall-clock training time without sacrificing performance.
+Our extensive experiments across transfer learning tasks (object detection and classification) and beyond (adversarial example generation) confirm the reduction in memory footprint and wall-clock training time without sacrificing performance.